tbenbow/hashpipe_pool_ingress/README.md

 4. To start posting data run `node parse.js`

 The script will post to influx every minute using node-cron.

-Currently we're using test json.
-You will not see values change unless you update "json/pool.status" and "json/users/user1" between the the minute long posting periods.
-I'm using the "hashrate1m" value in the user file.
-For pool.status I'm consuming the "workers" and "users" values.
+Values are stores as Petahash with a maximum of 6 decimal places.